 All public service programs, ADA improvement projects, and housing projects funded with CDBG or HOME will be available citywide to eligible persons.
-The City will also allocate CDBG funds for special code enforcement and preservation activities in Special Code Enforcement Areas that have been identified as deteriorated based on the observance of violations of the Uniform Housing Code.
-These areas include Bolsa Chica-Heil; East-Central; South-Central; and Southeast.
+The City will also allocate CDBG funds for special code enforcement and preservation activities in Special Code Enforcement Target Area that have been identified as deteriorated based on the observance of violations of the Uniform Housing Code.
+This area is bound by Bolsa Chica Street to the west, Bolsa Avenue to the north, Brookhurst Street to the east, and Atlanta Avenue to the south.
 Public facility and public infrastructure projects will be targeted to neighborhoods where 51% or more of residents are low and moderate income, unless they serve a specific limited clientele in which case they may be located anywhere in the city.